Top 10 Vitamin C Serums Compared: L-Ascorbic Acid, THD, MAP (2026)

 Mad Hippie Vitamin C Serum centers on 10% sodium ascorbyl phosphate (MAP), ferulic acid, vitamin E, and konjac root (Mad Hippie, 2026).

 MAP is the gentlest mainstream vitamin C derivative.
-It works near neutral pH and rarely stings (JCD, 2020).
+It works near neutral pH and rarely stings (Stamford, J Cosmet Dermatol 2012, PMID 23174055).

 At $34 for 30 ml, the per-ml price sits in the middle of this list.
-The opaque pump bottle slows oxidation better than dropper formats.
+The opaque pump bottle slows oxidation better than dropper formats — every time you unscrew a clear dropper, you expose the liquid to air and light, which is exactly what accelerates the breakdown Duke's absorption research measured.

 Best for: rosacea, eczema-prone skin, post-procedure recovery.
 Time to result: 10-12 weeks.